-For investors seeking the benefits of real estate ownership without the hassle of managing it, a private equity commercial real estate partnership comes with a number of benefits:
+For investors seeking to earn passive income through real estate, a private equity commercial real estate firm can offer the benefits of real estate ownership without the hassle of managing it.
+A private equity commercial real estate partnership comes with a number of benefits:

-- Leverage: By partnering with a private equity firm, an individual investor can leverage the firm’s network, tools, technology, and expertise, all of which are used in service of finding the most profitable investment opportunities.
+By partnering with a private equity commercial real estate firm, an accredited investor can leverage the firm’s network, tools, technology, and expertise, all of which are used in service of finding the most profitable investment opportunities.

-- Quality: Because a private equity firm pools investor funds to facilitate the purchase of an asset, it gives each individual fractional ownership of an institutional quality asset that likely could not afford on their own.
+Because a private equity commercial real estate firm pools investor funds to facilitate the purchase of an asset, it gives each individual fractional ownership of an institutional quality asset that likely could not afford on their own.

-- Time: By investing with a private equity firm, investors outsource the task of property identification, acquisition, and management to a third party (the private equity firm), freeing up their time to pursue other interests.
+By investing with a private equity commercial real estate firm, investors outsource the task of property identification, acquisition, and management to a third party (the private equity commercial real estate firm), freeing up their time to pursue other interests.

 While the benefits are impressive, a private equity commercial real estate investment is not risk free.
 Like other assets, real estate is vulnerable to changes in economic conditions and returns can suffer as a result.
 In addition, the investment may be illiquid during the 5-10 years that it takes to implement the property’s business plan and fees charged by the manager may erode overall returns.

 Like any investment, there are two sides to the private equity real estate partnership story.
 Creating and protecting wealth through real estate assets is a time tested and effective strategy, but there are nuances to consider when working with a private equity firm: